Dublin procedure: Why Germany is increasingly failing because of EU countries

 Obstacles and challenges

-In order to determine the responsibility and the associated deadlines, the Dublin procedure provides for clear regulations.
-With a maximum period of six months after the consent of the receiving country, the transfer must take place.
-Defaults lead to the responsibility of the original Member State passed over to Germany.
-This ensures additional pressure on the German authorities and leads to a worrying increase in inexperienced cases.
+In order to determine responsibility and the associated deadlines, the Dublin procedure provides clear regulations.
+The transfer must take place within a maximum period of six months after the receiving country has given its consent.
+Failure to do so will result in responsibility being transferred from the original member state to Germany.
+This is putting additional pressure on German authorities and leading to a worrying increase in unfinished cases.

 In 2023, Germany applied for over 74,600 cases, of which only around 5,000 could actually be transferred.
 In 2024, requests again numbered over 74,000, but only around 5,800 transfers took place.
 Particularly alarming: Italy, which in the past often set impossible conditions for return transfers, only took over three cases from Germany last year, although more than 10,000 consents to readmission were given.
 In the discussion about migration policy, cooperation within the EU proves to be challenging when national interests collide.

-The Federal Agency for Migration and Refugees indicates the complexity of the procedure, which not only takes into account the legal foundations, but also the practical challenges of the immigration authorities and the federal police.
-In many cases, German courts have blocked the transfer to Croatia due to concerns regarding the rule of law and the accommodation conditions.
+The Federal Agency for Migration and Refugees points out the complexity of the procedure, which not only takes into account the legal basis, but also the practical challenges faced by the immigration authorities and the federal police.
+In many cases, German courts have blocked transfers to Croatia due to concerns about due process and accommodation conditions.

 Migration policy in Germany is therefore facing enormous challenges that not only affect the current situation, but could also have far-reaching consequences for the future of asylum procedures in Europe.
 It looks like everyone involved needs to find a better connection with each other in order to break down the deadlocked structures and develop sustainable solutions.